Advait-Nair/cipher/README.md

 # Cipheria
 Custom Python 3.12/NiceGUI application used to crack and solve the National Cipher Challenge 2025's 10 chapters.

-This Python program was designed and amended to meet the unique requirements for the NCC2025 as it conntinued.
+This Python program was designed and amended to meet the unique requirements for the NCC2025 as it continued.
 Built on NiceGUI, it runs a local webserver that allows interaction with the main cipher-breaking functionality.

 ## Ciphers available
 - Caesar